 Traditionally, starting a small publishing business was a huge investment.
 Industrial printing presses weren't cheap, and finding editors, marketers, and distributors was no small feat.
-Thankfully, the digital age has made it possible to manage your book publishing business easily and affordably, and many authors are starting companies to self-publish their own books, and some are taking it even further to publish the works of other authors as well.
+Thankfully, the digital age has made it possible to manage your book publishing business more easily and affordably, and many authors are starting companies to self-publish their own books, and some are taking it even further to publish the works of other authors as well.

 Print on Demand for an Easier Way to Publish Books

 The first thing you'll need is a plan for printing and book distribution.
-Publishers who utilize offset publishing usually print several hundred copies at once, then cross their fingers, and hope for the best.
-Meanwhile, unsold copies take up storage space, gathering dust.
+Publishers who utilize offset book publishing usually print several hundred copies at once, then cross their fingers, and hope for the best.
+Meanwhile, unsold copies gather in your garage, taking up storage space.

 Make Sure You Have Lots of Color, Trim, and Cover Options